GamesCreed

 Dordogne, PlayStation 5, Review, Screenshot, GamesCreed

 Trauma is a complex issue to talk about.
 It can make a person suppress their memories or change their behavior depending on how impactful their negative experience was.
-Every single situation is different; from what one person might be able to easily get out of for another, it could take decades for them to acknowledge they have been living with this burden for so long.
+Every single situation is different; from what one person might be able to get out of for another, it could take decades for them to acknowledge they have been living with this burden for so long.
 While Dordorgne’s subject matter is not as heavy as one might think, it is very carefully thought out, to the point that if any player had a complicated childhood, this experience would most definitely be emotionally resonant.

 The elevating soundtrack of Dordogne, composed by Supernaive, evokes a certain mysticism, nostalgia, and playfulness.
 Whenever it needs to match the turbulent or pleasant memories of Mimi, it rises to the occasion.
-Delicate synthesizer sounds as you kayak down a river or climb to the top of a mountain may even make the player remember childhood adventures themselves.
-Music in any work of art is something that should be done with the utmost care, and thankfully Dordogne‘s sounds deliver, from the joyful moments of encountering a new friend to the riveting climax of the story.
+Delicate synthesizer sounds, as you kayak down a river or climb to the top of a mountain, may even make the player remember childhood adventures themselves.
+Music in any work of art is something that should be done with the utmost care, and thankfully, Dordogne‘s sounds deliver, from the joyful moments of encountering a new friend to the riveting climax of the story.

 Trophies are, for the most part, easily attainable.
-Some are as simple as doing certain actions perfectly without making a mistake, and others are somewhat more laborious as they ask you to collect every single item in Dordogne.
-When a developer puts in the effort to give the player achievements, it shows, as in this case, when completing certain tasks such as painting or taking photographs, will earn you the trophies named Claude Monet or Sarah Moon, French luminaries of their field.
+Some are as simple as doing certain actions perfectly without making a mistake, and others are somewhat more laborious, as they ask you to collect every single item in Dordogne.
+When a developer puts in the effort to give the player achievements, it shows, as in this case, when completing certain tasks, such as painting or taking photographs, will earn you the trophies named Claude Monet or Sarah Moon, French luminaries of their field.

-A video game four years in the making, the care put into each and every watercolor landscape and minute aspect of the game is quite notable.
-Discovering new things and getting out of your comfort zone can be a frightful thing.
+A video game four years in the making, the care put into every watercolor landscape and minute aspect of the game is quite notable.
+Discovering new things and getting out of your comfort zone can be a frightening thing.
 But Dordogne, by way of its carefully structured narrative, reminds us that it is worth it to live life to the fullest.

 Great